italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 # YANG Data Models for the MPIs

-TODO YANG Data Models

-Initial set of YANG models that are potentially in the scope of this analysis:
+The set of YANG models in the scope of this analysis is the following:

 - ietf-alarms defined in {{!RFC8632}}

 - ietf-performance-monitoring defined in {{!I-D.yu-performance-monitoring-yang}}

+- A YANG Data Model for Service Assurance {{!RFC9418}}

+- A YANG Data Model for Network and VPN Service Performance Monitoring {{!RFC9375}}

 {: #fault}

 # Multi-layer Fault Management